 Erin Galiger, Program Manager at Forth, Ian Snow at the City of Denver, Dory Larsen, EV Program Coordinator at Southern Alliance for Clean Energy and Carla Walker, Climate Advisor, City of Cincinnati at Natural Resources Defense Council will highlight the unique roles cities play in advancing transportation electrification.

 Erin leads pilot programs and is a charging infrastructure subject matter expert.
 Her background is as a Product Manager for charging infrastructure product lines, including the development and deployment of high power chargers.
 Erin grew up in Chicago and received her BS in Electrical Engineering from the University of Denver.

-Mike Salisbury, Transportation Energy Lead at the City of Denver
+Ian Snow, Transportation Energy Lead at the City of Denver

 Dory Larsen, EV Program Coordinator at Southern Alliance for Clean Energy

 Dory is the Electric Vehicle Program Coordinator with the Southern Alliance for Clean Energy.
 She is working to accelerate transportation electrification by developing and advocating for municipal and state policies and reforms that promote the growth of electric vehicles.
 Central to her work is educating and engaging stakeholders, identifying strategic policy to propel EV usage, and advocating for comprehensive EV solutions.
 She also sits on the Board of Directors of Drive Electric Florida.
 She is a graduate of the University of South Florida with a Master of Public Health degree and received her Bachelor of Science degree in Biology from Florida Southern College.

 Carla Walker, Climate Advisor, City of Cincinnati at Natural Resources Defense Council